 An additional few words on the possibility that Kubrick borrowed from Fassbinder's Love is Colder than Death and the supermarket scene in which Richard Strauss's Der Rosenkavalier was playing.
 I'll revisit some of what I've already discussed and continue on from there.

 When Alex finishes his walk through the store he positions himself at the counter next to a copy of the 2001 soundtrack that shows the earth rising, though he has already earlier passed by another soundtrack version that shows the Orion III docking at Space Station V. What this second copy does is highlight Richard Strauss' "Thus Spake Zarathustra" which plays during the opening earth rise scene.
-It rests next to John Fahey's The Transfiguration of Blind Joe Death (and I have some words about that association on my website).
+It rests next to John Fahey's The Transfiguration of Blind Joe Death.

 I've taken this as not only Kubrick dropping 2001 into A Clockwork Orange but the Strauss possibly referring to the Strauss played in A Love is Colder than Death.
 But there is possibly more going on than that.

 At the Chelsea (the drugstore become a record shop), Kubrick has Alex meet and take home two women his age, but in the book Alex instead takes home two preteen girls and rapes them.
-Der Rosenkavalier is only about an age mismatch whereas Blanche's flirtation is actually inferred as dangerous, she giving herself as having to be good and keeping her hands off "children", as if she is perhaps attracted to boys not yet of legal age.
+Der Rosenkavalier is only about an age mismatch whereas Blanche's flirtation is actually inferred as dangerous, she giving herself as having to be good and keeping her hands off "children", as if she is perhaps attracted to boys not yet of legal age, as if she has previously gotten in trouble for this.
 We don't know how old the newspaper "boy" is but Williams gives him as young enough to be unprepared for and confused by Blanche's flirtation and kiss.

 What has this to do with Alex in the Chelsea drugstore?
 A song that made the drugstore famous, the Rolling Stones' "You Can't Always Get What You Want".
 Below are the relevant lyrics.